Click on the link below to view a 30 minute documentary about Inter-Faith Food Shuttle

 To do this important work takes the whole community.
 Working with Share Our Strength, a national hunger relief organization, IFFS partners with local agencies to host these programs, and draws on the expertise of nutrition and culinary volunteers to reach people in need.

-As the implementation partner for Share Our Strength in North Carolina, we also train and support local agencies and organizations (i.e. Satellite Partners) within our 7 service county area to implement Cooking Matters in their local communities.
+We also train and support local agencies and organizations (i.e. Satellite Partners) within our 7 service county area to implement Cooking Matters in their local communities.